cie/funcss.org/index.md

 There are quite a few qualities in which FunCSS supersedes LESS or Sass:

 * **Dynamic.** LESS and  Sass are CSS preprocessors: they output CSS, so their output is static.
 FunCSS is a programming language that compiles to CSS and JavaScript -- it can do anything JavaScript can do.
-In FuncSS you can define a property that depends on the mouse position or the scroll position.
+In FunCSS you can define a property that depends on the mouse position or the scroll position.
 In LESS and Sass you cannot.

 * **Semantic.** In LESS and Sass you can define variables for, say, colors.
 This is purely syntactic: the value of the variable is copied to the property value where you use it.
-In FuncSS you can define new named colors, and the compiler knows when an identifier is meant to be a color.
+In FunCSS you can define new named colors, and the compiler knows when an identifier is meant to be a color.

-* **Type-safe.** FuncSS has a static type sytem, and it knows the complete CSS specification.
+* **Type-safe.** FunCSS has a static type sytem, and it knows the complete CSS specification.
 If you specify a value that is not allowed for a property, it will notify you compile-time.
 In LESS and Sass you don't really notice this until you render a page which uses that particular property.

 * **Cleaner syntax.**  In LESS and Sass you often use mixins for tasks like vendor prefixing and responsiveness.
-In FuncSS, you mostly use standard CSS syntax with non-standard names.
+In FunCSS, you mostly use standard CSS syntax with non-standard names.

 ### How will we use it?